1952 United States presidential election: Democratic Party

-Democratic Convention
+Democratic National Convention

 The 1952 Democratic National Convention was held in Chicago in the same Coliseum that the Republicans had gathered in several weeks earlier.
 Since the convention was being held in his home state, Governor Stevenson, who still proclaimed that he was not a presidential candidate, was asked to give the welcoming address to the delegates.
 He proceeded to give a witty and stirring address that led his supporters to begin a renewed round of efforts to nominate him despite his protests.
 After meeting with Jacob Arvey, the boss of the Illinois delegation, Stevenson finally agreed to enter his name as a candidate for the nomination.
 The party bosses from other large Northern and Midwestern states quickly joined in support.
 Kefauver led on the first ballot, but he had far fewer votes than necessary to win.
 Stevenson gradually gained strength until he was nominated on the third ballot.

 After the delegates nominated Stevenson, the convention then turned to selecting a vice-presidential nominee.
 After narrowing it down to Senators John Sparkman, and A. S. Mike Monroney, President Truman and a small group of political insiders chose Sparkman, a conservative segregationist from Alabama, for the nomination.
 The convention largely complied and nominated Sparkman as Stevenson's running mate.
 He was chosen because of his Southern identity and conservative record, which party leaders hoped would create a balanced ticket.

-Sparkman remained in the Senate until his retirement in 1978.
+Sparkman remained in the Senate until his retirement in 1979.